"Man no be God": Seyi Vibez hits No1 on Apple Music after drama with Zinoleesky

 @iamseazy_:

-"Man no be God and na that statement push that music to one."
+"Man no be God and na that statement push that music to number one."

+Seyi Vibez meets Burna Boy for the first time, displays maximum respect

+After a successful global tour, Nigerian megastar Damini Ogulu, popularly known as Burna Boy, decided to kick off the New Year with a homecoming performance in Lagos, Nigeria.

 Source: Legit.ng